-- All injuries all incidents resulting in injury to a volunteer worker or member of the public on a Council worksite or Council owned property. - Property damage all damage to Council property (vandalism, storm, theft etc). - Near misses with the potential to cause personal injury.
-Any incident or situation that could have the potential to cause serious injury or damage. - Unsafe practices or equipment any condition, practice or method of work that appears to be dangerous.
+- All injuries all incidents resulting in injury to a volunteer worker or member of the public on a Council worksite or Council owned property; - Property damage all damage to Council property (vandalism, storm, theft etc); and - Near misses with the potential to cause personal injury.
+Any incident or situation that could have the potential to cause injury or damage.

-To report, follow this procedure:
+To report a hazard, incident, injury or near miss, follow this procedure: